cleaniquecoders/.github/profile/README.md

-Here’s the README content with relevant emojis added:

----

 # 🚀 Cleanique Coders Resources

 Welcome to the official website of **Cleanique Coders Resources (CCR)**, a player in **Information Technology** consulting, advisory services, software development, and training.